The Simple-Minded Murderer: Awards and reception

 The film was loved by critics and viewers alike.
-It won the awards for Best Director (Hans Alfredsson), Best Film and Best Actor (Stellan) at the 18th Guldbagge Awards.
-Stellan also won the Silver Bear for Best Actor at the 32nd Berlin International Film Festival for his role as Sven.
+It won the awards for Best Director (Hans Alfredsson), Best Film and Best Actor (Skarsgård) at the 18th Guldbagge Awards.
+Skarsgård also won the Silver Bear for Best Actor at the 32nd Berlin International Film Festival for his role as Sven.

 The well-known Swedish film director Ingmar Bergman also enjoyed the film.
 Calling it: "A deep indignation, turned into a powerful fairy-tale.
-Hasse Alfredssons resources seems unlimited and my admiration for his creativity and the wealth of his ideas are absolute".
+Hasse Alfredssons resources seem unlimited and my admiration for his creativity and the wealth of his ideas are absolute".

 Production

 The story is based on a short chapter in Alfredson's book En ond man (An Evil Man).
 The chapter was called "Idiotens berättelse" ("The Idiot's Story") and was an inner monologue held by the then nameless narrator.
 Another inspiration for the movie came when Alfredson first heard Requiem by Giuseppe Verdi, a piece of music he found very powerful and knew he wanted to use in a movie.

 Alfredson has stated in an interview that the character of Sven is loosely based on a real person, named Hans, whom he once knew.
 Höglund is also based on a real person and a scene from the movie, when Höglund throws a poor farmers money into the fireplace on Christmas Eve is based on a true story.

 In preparation for the role as the evil Höglund, Alfredson used to curse and stamp on the ground in order to get really angry.